-Alleged attack on Mamata Banerjee was not a conspiracy, says EC: Reports

-The Election Commission said that the West Bengal CM’s injuries were because of lapses on the part of her security personnel.
+EC suspends two police officers for allegedly failing to provide security to Mamata Banerjee

-The Election Commission of India on Sunday ruled out a conspiracy in the alleged attack on West Bengal Chief Minister Mamata Banerjee in Nandigram district, saying there was no evidence to support the claim, PTI reported.
-The poll panel concluded that Banerjee’s injuries were because of lapses on the part of her security personnel.
+Earlier in the day, several reports had said that the poll body ruled out a conspiracy in the alleged attack on Banerjee, saying there was no evidence to support the claim.
+The poll panel concluded that Banerjee’s injuries were because of lapses on the part of her security personnel, according to PTI.

 Banerjee was injured on March 10 while campaigning in the district, where she is pitted against her former aide and Bharatiya Janata Party leader Suvendu Adhikari.
 She sustained severe bone injuries on her left foot and ankle as well as bruises and injuries on her shoulder, forearm and neck, according to the report prepared by the SSKM hospital in Kolkata.
 She was discharged on March 12.